 This plan is to assist our institution in ensuring compliance and protecting our employees from exposure; therefore, it is applicable to all personnel whose required duties include routine or reasonably anticipated tasks where there is a reasonably anticipated risk of occupational exposure to blood or other potentially infectious materials or contaminated sharps.
 Additional measures may be instituted at the departmental level to cover specific tasks.
-Neither students who are not employees nor "Good Samaritans" are covered by this plan.
+Neither students who are not employees nor "Good Samaritans" are covered by this plan, however students in teaching, research or testing are covered.